 However, adding metadata using the default custom fields box is not very intuitive.
 This is where custom meta boxes come in.

 WordPress allows developers to create and add their own custom meta boxes on post edit screens.
 That’s how most popular plugins add different options on your post edit screens.

-For example, the SEO title and meta description box inside Yoast SEO plugin is a custom meta box:
+For example, the SEO title and meta description box inside All in One SEO plugin is a custom meta box:

 Having said that, let’s see how you can easily add custom meta boxes in WordPress posts and post types.

 Upon activation, the plugin adds a new menu item labeled ‘Custom Fields’ to your WordPress admin bar.
 Clicking on it will take you to the custom fields page.

 This page will be empty since you haven’t created any custom fields yet.
 Go ahead and click on the ‘Add New’ button to continue.

 You will be taken to the ‘Add New Field Group’ page.